 We keep our own members informed:

-- We write a weekly Meeting Report which is also available for anyone and everyone to read
+- We write a weekly Update which is also available for anyone and everyone to read

 - We keep a Programme of our future events on our web site